 The production count came to some 6,000 IWC’s.
 They were 35mm without the crown and had 18mm lugs.
 They were equipped with the great Calibre 83 movement which was produced from 1935 until 1947.
 The IWC is unique in having a snap back as all the others have a screw back to provide the necessary impermeability.
 IWC used a lead seal between the case and the case back to prevent water ingress.

-Mk X’s can confuse collectors because a number of dials do exist with differences.
-The original is above.
+Mk X’s can confuse collectors because a number of different dials exist.
+The original is above, with a flat topped 3.
 But MoD redials exist with or without the railtrack chapter ring on the sub-dial, and models where the “5” and “7” are whole, while others have them cut into by the sub-dial.
 The second hand has a counterweight.